 30-Day Vegan Dinner Plan

 This month we have you covered with our healthy, quick vegan dinner recipes.
-From the Easy Eggplant Stir-Fry to the Vegan Minestrone Soup, there is ample inspiration to shake up your evening meal.
-Packed with vegetables, whole grains and plant-based protein, these recipes provide impressive nutrition without sacrificing flavor.
+From the Easy Eggplant Stir-Fry to the Vegan Minestrone Soup, there is ample inspiration to shake up your evening meal and help make meal planning easy.
+Packed with vegetables, whole grains and plant-based protein, these recipes provide impressive nutrition without sacrificing flavor and are easily paired together to create a delicious vegan weekly meal plan.

 You won't miss the meat in this healthy jambalaya recipe.
 Vegan smoked sausage takes its place while the classic "trinity" of vegetables--onion, red bell pepper and celery--get a kick from jalapeño peppers.
 And everything is cooked in one skillet, which means cleanup is a breeze!